Harishchanti/caching-techniques/README.md

 This is project contains Spring boot applcition demonstrating how to use Aerospike and Redis cache.Factory Design pattren is used

-Use following curls request to test this application :
+Test this application as below:

 Prerequisite